-Additionally, if the borrower's family borrower, domestic partner, fiancé/fiancée has resided with the borrower for at least 12 months prior to the application and will continue to reside with the borrower after loan closing, their funds may be pooled with the borrowers' and not be treated as a gift.
+Additionally, if the member's family member, domestic partner, fiancé/fiancée has resided with the member for at least 12 months prior to the application and will continue to reside with the member after loan closing, their funds may be pooled with the member's and not be treated as a gift.
 This will be documented as follows:

 - Certifications from the donor stating that the/she has lived with the member for the past 12 months and will continue to do so in the new residence - Documents demonstrating history of member and donor shared residency showing current address.
 These may include a copy of personal identification document, a bank statement or a billing statement.